Donate using PayPal

 Kip is one of the founders of The South African Lacrosse Project.
 Although he doesn’t have an impressive lacrosse resume, Kip played for Kelly Post when he was younger and really enjoyed the game.
 Taking up competitive fencing caused lacrosse to take a back burner, but he remembers the basics and has helped teach SALP camp for the past six years.
 Kip earned a B.S. in aerospace engineering from the University of Maryland, an M.S. in aerospace engineering from Georgia Tech, and is currently working towards a Ph.D. at Georgia Tech.

 Harrison is Kip’s younger brother, and is co-founder of The South African Lacrosse Project.
 Harrison started playing lacrosse when he was four years old, and aside for playing in high school, he has played for both Kelly Post and Towsontowne lacrosse leagues.
 His favorite position is middie, but he plays wherever he is needed.
-Harrison is a senior at Towson University, where he studies photography and film.
+Harrison is a graduate of Towson University, where he studied photography and film.
 Harrison has gone to enough lacrosse camps and practices that he has had no problem spearheading the teaching efforts in South Africa!

 Karen McJunkin is a Regional Partner with Elm Street Development, a privately held real estate development company with a thirty-eight year history operating in the Baltimore-Washington region.
 Elm Street focuses its efforts and capital on urban in-fill and redevelopment as well as suburban development in Priority Funding Areas.